Authorization Letter to Collect Documents from Bank

 Use formal language

-Since an authorization letter is a formal document, use a polite and professional tone throughout.
+Since this letter is a formal document, use a polite and professional tone throughout.
 Address the bank respectfully, use proper salutations, and maintain a level of formality that reflects the seriousness of the request.
 Avoid unnecessary jargon or overly complicated language.

 Provide supporting documents